Rossy167/win10-setup-script/README.md

 The script starts by staging some updates, it doesn't really properly update, but I figured that we may as well do it while we are running Powershell as admin.
 It then runs some scripts that I have procurred and modified from around the internet.
 These scripts are located in the .\scripts\ directory.

-    1. DebloaterWin10.ps1 - a fairly well known script that uses Powershell and Registry edits to remove all sorts of bloat Win10 comes with
+    1. DebloaterWin10.ps1 - a fairly well known script that removes all sorts of bloat Win10 comes with

     2. disableconsumerfeatures.reg - a basic reg edit to disable Candy Crush, Solitaire etc from the Start Menu

-    3. uninstall_onedrive.bat - uninstalls onedrive :O which is shockingly hard to do thonks Bill
+    3. uninstall_onedrive.bat - uninstalls onedrive :O which is shockingly hard to do

 After these scripts have ran we do some regediting to remove startup items.
 I want nothing on startup with this device.
 Which I know is a pipedream, but you know, close.
 We then disable indexing on all drives, which is one of those random things which doesn't really speed up the device but does wear and tear the HDDs for no reason.

 Taskbar.bat just removes the crappy search bar that doesn't do anything in the bottom left hand corner, making for a cleaner aesthetic.
 We edit the explorer settings so that we can view file extensions by default.

 Next :clap: turning :clap: dark :clap: mode :clap: on.
 Which is very important.
 Obviously.

 Game time started.
 Now we install choco and get it installing all the basics I want on a fresh windows installation.
 Which will change from time to time, but basically: a web browser, utilities, messaging and steam.